Do you need employment law services for your business in Germany?

 Works council agreements (Betriebsvereinbarungen)

-The works council and the employer usually conclude Works council agreements on various working conditions, such as regulations on the start and end of daily working hours (not the duration as such), vacation periods, internal guidelines for social behavior, safety issues such as accident prevention, monitoring measures, as well as general remuneration structures other than individual salary, etc. Works council agreements may not cover matters that are already regulated by law or collective bargaining agreements.
+The works council and the employer usually conclude Works council agreements on various working conditions, such as regulations on the start and end of daily working hours.

 Works council agreements with the works council cannot be concluded if the matter is already regulated by law or collective agreement.